Last updated on August 23rd, 2017

 When choosing a martial arts style to practice, it is critical to learn about the philosophies behind the style.
 Kimm purposely emphasized specific aspects in the practice Han Mu Do, and one should endeavor to understand why before beginning the practice.
 Only after embracing and immersing oneself in the true purpose of the practice are you able to fully dedicate yourself to studying it.

 There are dojos all, over the world, that are now offering Han Mu Do classes.
 If you are looking for places to try out a class, you can easily go online and look.
-Or consider joining our martial arts classes at Harvest Martial Arts.
 You can also check out the Harvest Martial Arts blog to learn more about the experiences and thoughts of one of Grandmaster He-Young Kimm’s students.